UPDATED JANUARY 2019:

 - If statements of past launch and product they are promoting are not in the same niche, vendor must state the niche and provide nickname for review.

-- Example: Vendor is submitting a dog-training product for the Product Alert and the affiliate pay-out statement is for a previous launch in IM.
+- Example: Vendor is promoting to recruit affiliates for a dog-training product but the affiliate pay-out statement is for a previous launch in IM.

 - Example: “Paid out over $1 Million in affiliate commissions from last launch in IM Niche!”